narkisr/narkisr.com/resources/templates/md/posts/04-02-2018-types-mismatch.md

 There are "shorter" ways of converting types, such as:

-1. Code generation, we generate our types from a schema and don't write them, still you have code which isn't generate (the logic right?) and its bound to those multiple types increasing the maintenance cost, in addition you maintain a whole set of tools and schema so its not free.
+1. Code generation, we generate our types and convertors we don't write them manually, the business isn't generated and its bound to those multiple types increasing the maintenance cost, in addition you maintain a whole set of tools and schema so its not free.

 2. Automated mapping libraries, similar to code generation you still have to maintain a huge set mapping between the types also the types themself don't go away you still have multiple types describing the same entity.